scribe-org/Scribe-Data/README.md

 ## Wikidata and Wikipedia data extraction for Scribe applications

-This repository contains the scripts for extracting and formatting data from [Wikidata](https://www.wikidata.org/) for Scribe applications.
+This repository contains the scripts for extracting and formatting data from [Wikidata](https://www.wikidata.org/) and [Wikipedia](https://www.wikipedia.org/) for Scribe applications.
 Updates to the language keyboard and interface data can be done using [scribe_data/load/update_data.py](https://github.com/scribe-org/Scribe-Data/tree/main/src/scribe_data/load/update_data.py).

 <a id="contents"></a>